The Egina oil field is located approximately 150km off the coast of Nigeria in Gulf of Guinea, at a water depth of approximately 1,600m.

 The appraisal programme and seismic data processing resulted in the Egina-3 well drilling in September 2006, which occurred at a water depth of approximately 1,500m.
 Egina-4 was drilled in November 2006 and Egina-5 was drilled in January 2007.
 The Egina-5 well is producing 12,000 barrels of oil a day.

 The five wells on Egina field were encountered between 60m and 80m of oil in Miocene sands.
 The oil reserves are estimated at 550 million barrels.
 The light oil is rated at 28° API.

 Egina field development

 The Egina field was initially planned to be developed as a subsea tieback to the Akpo floating production storage and offloading vessel (FPSO).
-Major discoveries in the area, however, lead to the stand alone development of Egina.
+Major discoveries in the area, however, lead to the standalone development of Egina.

-Egina field infrastructure
+Egina field infrastructures

-In July 2009, Total awarded a FEED contract to Dover Engineering.
+In July 2009, Total awarded a front end engineering design (FEED) contract to Dover Engineering.
 Dover signed an agreement with J P Kenny and MCS Kenny to facilitate project delivery.

 The first comprehensive FEED, carried out by J P Kenny and MCS Kenny, was completed in July 2010.